-You can’t change a narcissist, but you can protect yourself from the havoc they wreak on your life.
+You can’t change a narcissist, but you can learn how to disarm them and protect yourself from the havoc they wreak on your life.
+Once you have the tools and knowledge to disarm a narcissist, you will slowly become immune to their manipulations and toxicity.

 I didn’t realize I was married to a narcissist until I divorced one.